DragoonAethis/Coriolis/README.md

 - Primarily developed and tested on Linux, but should work on Windows/macOS too.
 - You'll need Python 3.9+ with [Poetry](https://python-poetry.org/).
 - For the database, you'll need PostgreSQL 13+.
+- For the cache and background task queues, you'll need Redis 5.0+.
 - Optional: You might want to use [Mailhog](https://github.com/mailhog/MailHog) as a fake SMTP server.

 Setting up the environment: